Discovering the Power of Data and Research

 Nikki Edwards is a journalism student and an editor with the Media Innovation Center (MIC)

-“It fit all of the criteria I would have wanted in a major,” she said.
+“It fit all of the criteria I would have wanted in a major,” she says.

-This month, Weber will graduate as the Department of Information Science’s William W. White Outstanding Senior, in addition to earning a second major in the advertising track of strategic communication.
+In May, Weber graduated as the Department of Information Science’s William W. White Outstanding Senior, in addition to earning a second major in the advertising track of Strategic Communication.

 HW: In high school, I really loved being creative in English and learning how people’s minds work in psychology.
 And I always did well in my math and science classes.
 This major is a great mix of each of these topics––I loved that I would be able to grow both sides of my brain and receive a well-rounded education.